Open to: Grades 9-12

 Recommended School Credit: One-half academic year

 Course Code: AJA

-Introduction to Java Programming, Comprehensive Version, by Y. Daniel Liang [10th Edition]
+Introduction to Java Programming and Data Structures, Comprehensive Version, by Y. Daniel Liang - 12th Edition

 This course requires a properly maintained computer with high-speed internet access and an up-to-date web browser (such as Chrome or Firefox).
 The student must be able to communicate with the instructor via email.
 Visit the Technical Requirements and Support page for more details.